-Sweepstakes, contest, game, raffle, giveaway.
+Sweepstakes, contests, games, raffles, giveaways.
 These are all words that people use to describe an event where prizes are given away to a winner chosen for skills displayed via an entry or at random.
 But what are the differences between these types of promotions?

-Legally, what matters most in a promotion is how the winners are selected or drawn.
-Here is what you need to know about sweepstakes vs contests and more.
+Legally, what matters most in promotion is how one or several winners are selected or drawn.
+Here is what you need to know about sweepstakes, contests, giveaways, raffles, and more.

 What Is a Game?

-Many courts uses what is called the “Dominant Factor Test” in order to determine if a promotion in question in a game of chance or skill.
+Many courts use what is called the “Dominant Factor Test” in order to determine if a promotion in question is in a game of chance or skill.
 This allows the courts to determine whether luck or skill is the most important aspect in the selection of a winner.